How to Care for Braces?

-Taking care of your teeth while in orthodontic treatment is very important!
+Taking care of your teeth is very important during orthodontic treatment!
 Oral hygiene and home care need to be a priority because, with braces, food may get caught in places that your toothbrush can't reach.
-This will cause bacteria to build up and can lead to gingivitis, gum disease, and cavities.
-We will show you to keep the hard to reach areas clean!
-Our office will work closely with your dentist to make sure your teeth stay clean and white.
-Follow our recommendations for the whitest and healthiest teeth!
+This may cause bacteria to build up and can lead to gingivitis, gum disease, and cavities.
+We will show you to keep the hard-to-reach areas clean!
+Follow our recommendations for the healthy and white teeth!

 - Always brush after every meal and floss at least every night

 - Make sure your toothpaste contains fluoride

 - Drink water with fluoride

 - When you take your retainers or clear aligners out, make sure to put them in their container, so they don't get lost or broken.